nosid91/cv/README.md

 English: **B2** <br>

 ##	👋 About<br>
-I started using Python when I was a student to do lab work.
-At the same time, I became interested in information security, and in my fourth year I got a job as an information security engineer at a company.
-There I began to combine my "desire to create" with the current market needs for IS products.
-I like to solve non-standard tasks, thanks to such tasks a lot of new things are discovered.
-Every day I try to learn something new.
+With over 5 years of hands-on experience, I am passionate about delving into system architectures and understanding the intricacies of how they function.
+My approach is characterized by a keen interest in aligning technical solutions with the specific needs of the business.
+Beyond just writing code, I enjoy proposing optimal solutions that address the core challenges faced by businesses within the realm of system development.
+Proficient in Python and extending my skills to JavaScript and Go for personal projects, I bring a versatile toolkit to problem-solving.
+I have a proven track record in leadership, with experience in team management and guiding projects to successful fruition.

 ## 🦾Professional Skills<br>
+### Languages
 - Python
-- Git
-- FastAPI/Flask/Django
-- Flutter, Dart
 - Go
-- Pylint, Black, Yapf, pytest, pyflake, ruff
+- Dart (Flutter)
+### Web Frameworks
+- FastAPI
+- Flask
+- Django
+### Mobile Development
+- Flutter
+### Code Quality & Testing
+- Pylint
+- Black
+- Yapf
+- pytest
+- Pyflake
+- Ruff
+### Message Brokers
+- Kafka
-- Kafka, RabbitMQ
+- RabbitMQ
+### Real-time Communication
 - Centrifugo
+### Continuous Integration
-- CI (Gitlab CI, Github Actions)
+- GitLab CI
+- GitHub Actions
+### Containerization & Orchestration
+- Docker
-- Docker, Docker Compose
+- Docker Compose
+### Configuration Management
 - Ansible
+### Operating Systems
 - Linux
+- Windows
+- MacOS
+### Databases
+- Elasticsearch
+- Redis
+- Postgres
+- MongoDB
-- Elasticsearch, Redis, Postgres, MongoDB, MySQL
+- MySQL
+### Cloud Platforms
+- AWS
+- GCP
-- AWS, GCP, Heroku
+- Heroku
+- Digital Ocean
+### Change Data Capture
 - Debezium